chloealbright/DevHiveMind/Algorithms & Data Structures/Non-Linear Data Structures/edit.md

-Map
+**Map**

 A collection of key-value pairs where each key is unique and used to retrieve the associated value.

-Associative Array
+**Associative Array**

 An abstract data type that stores key-value pairs, allowing for efficient retrieval based on the key.
-May be implemented as a hash map, hash table, or other data structures.
+It may be implemented as a hash map, hash table, or other data structures.

-Hash Table
+**Hash Table**

-A data structure that uses a hash function to map keys to indices in an array, allowing for constant time retrieval.
-May use collision resolution techniques such as chaining or open addressing.
+A data structure that uses a hash function to map keys to indices in an array, enabling constant-time retrieval.
+It may employ collision resolution techniques such as chaining or open addressing.

-Dictionary
+**Dictionary**

-A higher-level abstraction of a hash map in some programming languages, allowing for easy access and manipulation of key-value pairs.
+A higher-level abstraction of a hash map in some programming languages, allowing easy access and manipulation of key-value pairs.

-TreeMap
+**TreeMap**

-A tree-based data structure that stores key-value pairs in a sorted order based on the keys.
-Provides efficient operations for finding the minimum and maximum keys, and for finding all keys within a given range.
+A tree-based data structure that stores key-value pairs in sorted order based on the keys.
+Provides efficient operations for finding the minimum and maximum keys and for finding all keys within a given range.

-LinkedHashMap
+**LinkedHashMap**

 A hash table that maintains the order of key-value pairs based on their insertion order.
-Allows for efficient retrieval based on the keys, while also preserving the order in which the elements were added.
+This allows for efficient retrieval based on the keys while preserving the order of element insertion.

-WeakHashMap
+**WeakHashMap**

 A hash map where the keys are held weakly, allowing them to be garbage collected if they are no longer referenced elsewhere in the program.
-Useful for implementing caching or other memory-sensitive applications.
+This is useful for implementing caching or other memory-sensitive applications.

-HashMap/hash table
+**HashMap / Hash Table**

-Hash Table (this is really important - understand all of the different collision mitigation mechanisms, understand what amortized constant-time means)
+Hash Table (important to understand different collision mitigation mechanisms and amortized constant-time).

-Linked Hash Map (this is very specific, but comes up a LOT in interviews)
+**LinkedHashMap**

+(important and commonly asked about in interviews)

+---

+**Hash Tables, Hash Maps, and Dictionaries**

-Hash tables, hash maps, and dictionaries are all data structures used to store and retrieve data based on a key.
-While they share some similarities, there are also some differences between them.
+Hash tables, hash maps, and dictionaries are all data structures designed for storing and retrieving data based on a key.
+While they share similarities, they also have distinctions:

-A hash table is a data structure that uses a hash function to map keys to indices in an array.
-The indices are then used to store the associated values.
-Hash tables can be implemented with various collision resolution strategies, including chaining and open addressing.
+- **Hash Table**: It uses a hash function to map keys to array indices, with various collision resolution strategies like chaining or open addressing.

-A hash map is a specific type of hash table that typically uses chaining to handle collisions.
-In a hash map, each index in the underlying array typically contains a linked list of key-value pairs, and new pairs are added to the appropriate list when collisions occur.
+- **Hash Map**: A specific type of hash table that generally employs chaining to address collisions.
+Each array index holds a linked list of key-value pairs.

-A dictionary is a term that is often used interchangeably with a hash map.
-In many programming languages, including Python and Java, dictionaries are implemented as hash maps.
-In this context, a dictionary is a collection of key-value pairs where each key is unique and used to retrieve the associated value.
+- **Dictionary**: Often used interchangeably with a hash map, especially in languages like Python and Java.
+It represents a collection of unique key-value pairs for easy retrieval.

-In summary, hash tables and hash maps are similar data structures that use a hash function to map keys to indices in an array.
-Hash maps are a specific type of hash table that typically uses chaining to handle collisions.
-Dictionaries are often used as a higher-level abstraction of hash maps in programming languages.
+In summary, hash tables and hash maps are akin in using hash functions for data retrieval, with hash maps being a specific type that typically uses chaining to handle collisions.
+Dictionaries are commonly used as a higher-level abstraction of hash maps in programming languages.

+---

+**Hash Maps and Hash Tables**

-Hash maps and hash tables are very similar data structures and are often used interchangeably, but they are not exactly the same.
+Hash maps and hash tables are closely related but not identical:

-In general, a hash table is a data structure that uses a hash function to map keys to indices in an array.
-The indices are then used to store the associated values.
-The term "hash table" is often used in a more general sense to refer to any implementation of this data structure, regardless of the specific implementation details.
+- **Hash Table**: It is a data structure that uses a hash function to map keys to array indices.
+This term is often used in a general sense to refer to any implementation of such a data structure.

-On the other hand, a hash map is a specific implementation of a hash table that typically uses a combination of hashing and chaining to handle collisions (i.e., situations where multiple keys map to the same index).
-In a hash map, each index in the underlying array typically contains a linked list of key-value pairs, and new pairs are added to the appropriate list when collisions occur.
+- **Hash Map**: A specific implementation of a hash table that usually uses a combination of hashing and chaining to manage collisions.
+In hash maps, each index in the underlying array generally contains a linked list of key-value pairs, and new pairs are added to the appropriate list when collisions occur.

-So, while both data structures use hashing to store and retrieve data, the term "hash map" typically refers to a specific implementation of a hash table that uses chaining to handle collisions, whereas the term "hash table" can refer to a more general concept of a data structure that uses hashing.
+In essence, both data structures rely on hashing for storing and retrieving data.
+"Hash map" typically refers to a specific implementation that uses chaining to address collisions, while "hash table" can refer to the broader concept of a data structure that uses hashing.